renovatebot/renovate/docs/usage/user-stories/swissquote.md

 #### Let's give Renovate a try

-One day in November 2019, I discovered that [Renovate](https://www.mend.io/free-developer-tools/renovate/) provides a Docker image that you can run on premise with your own package registries.
+One day in November 2019, I discovered that [Renovate](https://www.mend.io/free-developer-tools/renovate/) provides a Docker image that you can run on-premise with your own package registries.
 The app creates Pull Requests automatically to inform you of dependencies updates and the CI can then build it automatically so you know if it’s safe to merge or not.

 On our first try, we enabled 30 repositories, a cron task was running every hour to create Pull Requests.

-We received 700 Pull Requests in the first month, it was a never ending Pull Request whack-a-mole every time we merged one, another replaced it.
+We received 700 Pull Requests in the first month, it was a never ending Pull Request whack-a-mole: every time we merged one, another replaced it.

 ![A cat playing Whack-a-mole with a finger](../assets/images/swissquote_cat_whack_a_mole.jpg)